bread-studios/Interactive-Physics-Simulation/README.md

 -----------------------

-# Demo Only
+# Demo
-In the demo version of Physdom, we have some addition features meant to show off the applications and mechanics of our program.
-This section shows how to use them.
+In the demo version of Physdom, we have some additional features meant to show off the applications and mechanics of our program.
+This section shows what they are and how to use them.

 - Pre-Made Maps (Hotkeys: Z, X, C) - By pressing each of the hotkeys, the user may switch in between the three pre-made environments that we have made to show off how our program handles different situations.
 This is a temporary feature, and will be removed upon launch.